bbatsov/emacsredux/_posts/2015-07-19-ace-jump-mode-is-dead-long-live-avy.markdown

 `avy` and `ace-window` are naturally part of [Prelude](https://github.com/bbatsov/prelude).

 P.S.
-Oleh, one of those days you should rename `ace-window` to `avy-window`. :smile:
+Oleh, one of those days you should rename `ace-window` to `avy-window`.